Barclays is committed to keeping your information private. By 'your information' we mean any information about you that you provide to us.

 Where allowed by applicable law, you may request a copy or overview of the information Barclays holds about you.

 Changes to Our Privacy Notice

-Barclays reserve the right, in our sole discretion, to change, modify, add, or remove portions of this Privacy Notice at any time.
+Barclays reserves the right, in our sole discretion, to change, modify, add, or remove portions of this Privacy Notice at any time.
 Any changes or updates will be effective immediately upon posting to this page.
 You should review this Privacy Notice regularly for changes.
-Your continued use of our Site following the posting of any changes to this Privacy Notice means you consent to such changes.

 What are cookies and how does joinus.barclays use them?